Explanation of the Title

 - The Assembly or Sangha, those intent on a positive goal, who have actualized the Dharma measures correctly, the intent assembly.

-- The source (khams, Skt. dhatu) refers to "Buddha-nature", namely, the family-trait of a Clear Evolved Buddha (sangs-rgyas-kyi rigs, Skt. buddhagotra ).
-It is called the essential factor for going thusly (de-gshegs snying-po, Skt. tathagatagarbha) or the essential factor for blissfully going (bde-gshegs snying-po, Skt. sugatagarbha), referring to the actual nature of the mind when tarnished by fleeting stains.
+- The source (khams, Skt. dhatu) refers to "Buddha-nature", namely, the family-trait of a Clear Evolved Buddha (sangs-rgyas-kyi rigs, Skt. buddhagotra; Buddha family-trait).
+It is called the "essential factor for a Thusly Gone One" (de-gshegs snying-po, Skt. tathagatagarbha; literally, "womb for a Tathagata") or the "essential factor for a Blissfully Gone One" (bde-gshegs snying-po, Skt. sugatagarbha; literally, "womb for a Sugata), referring to the actual nature of the mind when tarnished by fleeting stains.

-- The purified state of growth to enlightenment or, literally, the state of purified growth (byang-chub , Skt. bodhi).
-When, in addition to, on the basis of, and because of the natural purity of mind, one removes the fleeting stains through the power of opponent forces, then one has the stainless state of purified growth, the enlightenment of a Buddha.
+- The purified state or, literally, the state of purified growth (byang-chub, Skt. bodhi).
+When, in addition to, on the basis of, and because of the natural purity of mind, one removes the fleeting stains through the power of opponent forces, then one has the stainless purified state, the enlightenment of a Buddha.
 On the basis of such a state, there are:

 - The enlightening qualities (yon-tan, Skt. guna), which are corrections of all inadequacies.
 Specifically, there are the thirty-two qualities that are "ripenings."
 These are the enlightening qualities of a Buddha.
 What is continually connected with these qualities is: